Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 Associate Chair (Statistics)

-Hanadi and Emily handle general administrative issues, can provide forms and help with organizing MSc defences.
+Handle general administrative issues, provide assistance with forms and help with organizing M.Sc. defences.

 Julie Fogarty